-This week’s article is by Maureen Metcalf, CEO of Innovative Leadership Institute as a companion to her interview with Terri O’Fallon and Kim Barta from Stages International.
-In addition, it is a companion to their interview on Innovating Leadership, Co-creating Our Future titled Bringing Clarity to Vertical Development Confusions that aired on Tuesday, May 17th, 2022.
+Maureen Metcalf, CEO of Innovative Leadership Institute, provided this article as a companion to her podcast with Terri O’Fallon and Kim Barta from Stages International, Bringing Clarity to Vertical Development Confusions.

 Before moving into a conversation about confusion, I want to ensure we work with a shared language.
 I use the STAGES model in our work to support leadership development.
 This process is often called vertical development or moving one’s center of gravity from one level or stage to the next level or stage – each stage being progressively more complex and better able to lead in complex environments.
 This framework also helps leaders work across diverse groups of people more effectively.
 From the STAGES website, “STAGES is currently being widely used in many different areas of the world.